aremmell/libsir/README.md

 ### Preprocessor

 * For my own development purposes, I included a preprocesor define that causes libsir to log certain events to `stderr` that may be useful in diagnosing problems if/when they arise: `-DSIR_SELFLOG`.
 * You should also be aware that `assert` is used in libsir.
-If you build _without_ `-DNDEBUG`, and an `assert` triggers, your program will halt (`assert` calls `abort` if the expression is `false`).
+If you build _without_ `-DNDEBUG`, and an `assert` triggers, your program will halt (`assert` calls `abort` if the expression is false).

-### Why libsir?

-libsir was originally written in 2003 for my own personal use, and I rediscovered it recently.
-I looked at it, and realized that it was woefully inadequate and decided to compeltely rewrite it.
-I also decided to make it publically available, because I think it's a pretty good library, and I hope that it will be useful to others.

 ### Further reading

-If you are genuinely interested in utilizing libsir, I strongly encourage you to read the [full online documentation](https://aremmell.github.io/libsir) to get a better understanding of the library's capabilities and interfaces.
+If you are genuinely interested in utilizing libsir, you are encouraged to read the [full online documentation](https://aremmell.github.io/libsir) to get a better understanding of the library's capabilities and interfaces.